Yean Cottage, Anglewood Estate: House

 Anglewood is a very large and elaborately decorated Queen Anne Revival style house, with an extensive and very fine garden.
 The design of the house and the interior layout is copied very closely from Queensmead Cottage at Windsor, built when the Queen Anne Style was at its most elaborate flowering was a collection of all Adams' ideas on Queen Anne.
 Anglewood faithfully follows much of this idiom, elaborating on some, such as the arched brick bracing between chimneys at the east end and giving an Australian flavour to others such as Australian plants appearing in moulded plaster detailing.

 The exterior of Anglewood is principally a soft red brick, much of it moulded or carved in finely detailed ornament.
 The bricks are said to have been imported from England especially for the house but this has not been established.

 The first floor is timber framed and clad in terracotta shingling, hung with patterned bands of cut tiles.
 The walls of the first floor bay over the entrance are clad in rough cast render, as are gable ends and bands under some of the eaves.
 Much of the decoration is very unusual and possibly unique in Australia.
 Around the entrance bay, at string course level, are a series of curved sandstone blocks with shields, gargoyles, mashs, acanteurs etc. This work is very fine and appears to be in perfect condition.

 Inside are fine timber panelling, moulded plaster, faience panels, colourful tiles and stained glass.
-Above the entrance hall was a three-storey central light well with coloured clerestroey lighting, now covered over at each floor level.
+Above the entrance hall was a three-storey central light well with coloured clerestorey lighting, now covered over at each floor level.
 There is a pleasant conservatory on the garden front.
 Quite a few alterations have been made internally, but some care has been taken not to destroy original material.
 A modern addition on the west side has occurred as is an external fire stair on the east end.

 It was reported to be in good physical condition as at the time of its heritage listing.
 Quite a few alterations have been made internally, but some care has been taken not to destroy original material.
-Some of the internal alterations were carried out when Community Radio 2WKT FM received permission to build a studio on the third floor and commence transmitting programs to the Wingecarribee Shire population on 3rd April 1987.
+Some of the internal alterations were carried out when Community Radio 2WKT FM received permission to build a studio on the third floor and commence transmitting programs to the Wingecarribee Shire population on 3 April 1987.
 It remained there till sometime in 1989.